AnswerDotAI/claudette/README.md

 ## Chat

-The main interface to Claudia is the [`Chat`](https://AnswerDotAI.github.io/claudette/core.html#chat) class, which provides a stateful interface to Claude:
+The main interface to Claudette is the [`Chat`](https://AnswerDotAI.github.io/claudette/core.html#chat) class, which provides a stateful interface to Claude: